Why You Might think ” I Hate Computer Science” And What To Do

 Key Questions to Consider Before Giving Up on Computer Science

 Hitting a rough patch in computer science can feel discouraging, especially if it’s part of your plan for a future career.
+Considering a different computer science course, such as cybersecurity, game development, or data science, might help you find a more fulfilling and engaging area.
 Here are some questions that might help clarify if computer science is right for you or if a new direction might suit you better.

 1. Which Part of Computer Science Frustrates You the Most?

-Computer science is complex, and it’s easy to feel frustrated with some of its underlying challenges, like debugging code or understanding abstract theories.
+Computer programming and computer science are complex, and it’s easy to feel frustrated with some of their underlying challenges, like debugging code or understanding abstract theories.
 But these challenges can shift over time.
 To pinpoint your frustration, ask yourself:

 Pro Tip: Consider joining a study group or finding a mentor to help you work through difficult topics.
 Sometimes, a little support goes a long way in transforming a tough subject into something manageable.